contactjittu/trends/nodejs/basic.md

 <summary><b>Explain event loop.</b></summary>
 The event loop is a programming construct that is used to handle asynchronous events in a non-blocking manner.
 It is a constantly running process that monitors both the callback queue and the call stack.

 When an event occurs, it is added to the callback queue.
 The event loop then waits until the call stack is empty and places the next function from the callback queue to the call stack.
-This allows for non-blocking I/O operations and efficient use of system resources 1.
+This allows for non-blocking I/O operations and efficient use of system resources.

 The event loop is an essential part of JavaScript’s runtime model and is responsible for executing the code, collecting and processing events, and executing queued sub-tasks.
 It offers some nice properties when reasoning about your program, including the fact that whenever a function runs, it cannot be preempted and will run entirely before any other code runs (and can modify data the function manipulates)
 </details>